2004 Indian Ocean earthquake and tsunami: India

 Along the coast of Tamil Nadu, the 13 km Marina Beach in Chennai was battered by the tsunami which swept across the beach taking morning walkers unaware.
 Amateur video recorded at a resort beach showed the tsunami arriving as a large wall of water as it approached the coast and flooding it as it advanced inland.
 Besides that, a 10 m black muddy tsunami ravaged the city of Karaikal, where 492 people died.
 The city of Pondicherry, protected by seawalls was relatively unscathed.
 Local video recorded that before the arrival of the tsunami, people had swarmed the beach to investigate fish that had been stranded on the sand.
 Furthermore, at the coastal town of Kanyakumari, the seabed was exposed briefly before a large wall of water can be seen on the horizon and subsequently flooding the town.
 Other footage showed the tsunami dramatically crashed into the Vivekananda Rock Memorial.
 The worst affected area in Tamil Nadu was Nagapattinam district, with 6,051 fatalities caused by a 5 m tsunami, followed by Cuddalore district, with many villages destroyed.
 Most of the people killed were members of the fishing community.
 Velankanni, a coastal town with a Catholic Basilica and a popular pilgrimage destination was also one of the worst hit by the tsunami that struck at around 9.30 am on that Sunday, when pilgrims who were mostly from Kerala among others were inside the church attending the Malayalam Mass.
 The rising sea water did not enter the shrine, but the receding waters swept away hundreds of pilgrims who were on the beach.
 The shrine's compound, nearby villages, hundreds of shops, homes and pilgrims were washed away into the sea.
 About 600 pilgrims died.
 Rescue teams extricated more than 400 bodies from the sand and rocks in the vicinity and large number of unidentified bodies were buried in mass graves.

 Kerala experienced tsunami-related damage in three southern densely populated districts, Ernakulam, Alappuzha, and Kollam, due to diffraction of the waves around Sri Lanka.
-The southernmost district of Thiruvananthapuram, however, escaped damage, possibly due to the wide turn of the diffracted waves at the peninsular tip.
-Major damage occurred in two narrow strips of land bound on the west by the Arabian Sea and on the east by the Kerala backwaters.
-The waves receded before the first tsunami with the highest fatality reported from the densely populated Alappad panchayat (including the villages of Cheriazheekkal and Azheekal) at Kollam district, caused by a 4 m tsunami.
+Conversely, the southernmost district of Thiruvananthapuram experienced negligible impact, a result of the wide-angle turn required for diffracted waves to reach the peninsular tip.
+The most severe destruction was concentrated along narrow land strips situated between the Arabian Sea to the west and the Kerala backwaters to the east, where the geography restricted inland evacuation.

+Initial tidal recession preceded the surge, with the highest fatality rate recorded in the Alappad panchayat—including the villages of Cheriazheekkal and Azheekal—where waves reached heights of 4 m (13 ft) and caused approximately 131 deaths.